Sales leaders don’t always recognize problems with lead scoring

 Of course not!
-There may be high-level similarities, but an approach that pre-selects certain data fields to score prospects – without regard to your specific team’s data – is designed to ignore the nuances of your team, your market, and the purchase pattern of your prospects.
+There may be high-level similarities.
+However, an approach that pre-selects certain data fields to score prospects – without regard to specific team data – it ignores the nuances of your team, your market, and the purchase patterns of your prospects.

 #2 Everything Changes….Except Lead Scores